flarehotspot/sdk-utils/core/sdk/docs/content/docs/api/accounts-api.md

 ```

 ## Find
 It finds an admin account by the given username.
-It returns an [Account Instance](#account-instance) and an `error` object.
+It returns an [Account](#account-instance) instance and an `error` object.
 ```go
 acct, err := accountsApi.Find("admin")
 if err != nil {